First Posted May 26. 2006, updated for today.

 This happened to me recently and it was embarassing to the hosts.
 While I would have loved to have had a full room, the one guy who showed up more than made up for the lack of participation.

 The question of why people don't participate in events is an important one.
 It is also hardly ever discussed.
 As a result, it is hardly ever understood.
-And therefore there is little that a group can do to address the problem.
+Therefore there is little that a group can do to address the problem.

 I've asked a few people their thoughts about this, and generally they think people don't participate because they don't understand the benefits.
-That may explain some, but certainly not 20 or 30 people.
+That may explain some people, but certainly not 20 or 30 people, who were expected to attend.
 Some may have forgotten, and some may have had better things to do, after all it was a beautiful Saturday morning.

-I think the answer is not in a personal cost-benefit analysis.
-Rather, I think it has to do with the social context of the event.
+The reason for non-participation is not based on a personal cost-benefit analysis.
+Rather, it has to do with the social context of the event.
+It isn't rational, but emotional.

 Let me describe this one situation, generalizing it somewhat, to illustrate my point.

 A group holds an event with a speaker or trainer.
-If that person is not a "big-name" - I'm not - then the reasons for showing up change.
+If that person is not a "big-name", then the reasons for showing up change.
 Something other than the fascination with the "big name" has to emerge as a compelling reason to attend.

 If the group is also not well known, then there exists some ambiguity about who these people are.
 So, for a person to attend an event like this requires them to cross an undefined social boundary.
 They have to venture into an unknown environment.

 The lesson?
-Pay attention to the social context, and particularly to how the social bond between people can be used to create an event that is personal for everyone who attends.
+Pay attention to the social context.
+Seek to understand how the social bond between people can be used to create an event that is personal for everyone who attends.
+Remember comfort in new or strange settings is an emotional issue, not a technical one.

 So, how does this translate to the issue of participation?